Small Wooden Harp

 Painted in a color scheme with sparkly paint

-Here is an indestructible ukulele capable of fending off a troll.
+Here is an indestructible DIY ukulele capable of fending off a troll.
 Made from poplar and bound together with the magic of the ages, its music will impress even fairies.

 Happy Creating!